Piers Morgan questioned over phone hacking

 In a statement, Mr Morgan said: "In early November I was asked to attend an interview by officers from Operation Weeting when I was next in the UK.

 "This was further to a full witness statement I had already freely provided.
 I attended that interview as requested on 6 December 2013."

-CNN said it was aware of the interview before it took place and had no further comment to make.'Not arrested'
+CNN said it was aware of the interview before it took place and had no further comment to make.

 Scotland Yard said: "A 48-year-old man who is a journalist was interviewed under caution on 6 December 2013 by officers from Operation Golding in connection with suspected conspiracy to intercept telephone voicemails.